Intellectual property infringement: what you need to know

 Get it right the first time around (and save time and money).

 In intellectual property matters, it is really important to make sure you advise specialist solicitors.
 They will get the answers first time, without engaging a barrister or counsel.
-(This is a far cheaper option than going to a non-specialist firm who will outsource this specialist work).
+(This is a far cheaper option than going to a non-specialist firm who will outsource this specialist work because they do not have experts to hand).

 At Virtuoso Legal, we get the answers right the first time around.
 We have done so for the past 10 years.
 Our sole focus on IP means that you have experts supporting you from day one.
 The majority of our claims settle before Court.
 This is because we understand IP and can address problems before they get out of hand.
 Please don’t hesitate to contact us if you need any more information.

-Fill out the form below with any questions you might have , we will get back to you as soon as possible:
+Fill out the form below with any questions you might have to request a callback, we will get back to you as soon as possible:

 Or, talk to our award-winning solicitors directly by calling :